supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

    | Username | DeliaD@`your domain name.com`|
    | Password| Enter the password for Delia Dennis|

-   >**Note:** To find the username for Delia Dennis, login to the Azure portal using the credentials given in the **Environment Details** page navigate to the Users section of the Microsoft Entra ID, and copy the user name.
+4. To find the username for Delia Dennis, login to the Azure portal using the credentials given in the **Environment Details** page navigate to the Users section of the Microsoft Entra ID, and copy the user name.

-   >**Note:** From the Microsoft Entra ID **Users** section, click on **Delia Dennis** user, and from the upper tab click on **Reset Password** and copy the temporary password and login to office.com and reset the password to **Pa55w.rd@123**
+5. From the Microsoft Entra ID **Users** section, click on **Delia Dennis** user, and from the upper tab click on **Reset Password** and copy the temporary password and login to office.com and reset the password to **Pa55w.rd@123**

     ![Screen image displaying the New Group page with Group type, Group name, Owners, and Members highlighted](./media/azureaad.png)

-  4. You should connect to the Office.com website, but see a message indicating you don't have a license.
+6. You should connect to the Office.com website, but see a message indicating you don't have a license.

       ![Screen image the Office.com website with Delia Dennis logged in but no office applications are available, because no license is assigned.](./media/msoffice.png)

-5. Close the browser window.
+7. Close the browser window.

 #### Task 2 -  Create a security group in Microsoft Entra ID